gymrek-lab/TRTools/README.md

 ```

 ## Usage
-See the README in each subidrectory for usage details.
+See the README in each subdirectory for usage details.

 ## Supported Tools
 STRTools supports VCFs from the following STR/VNTR genotyping tools: